SAP/jenkins-library/documentation/docs/steps/gctsExecuteABAPUnitTests.md

     workspace: '/var/jenkins_home/workspace/myFirstPipeline'
 ```

-Example configuration for the use of *recordIssue* step to make the finding visible in Jenkins interface.
+Example configuration for the use of *recordIssue* step to make the findings visible in Jenkins interface.

 ```groovy
 recordIssues(